 Be sure to scroll down... there may be more than one question on this page!

 You must have an electronic chime, a programmable doorbell type that plays music and lets you change songs or tones.
-Electronic chimes require a diode across the doorbell button terminals (which is supplied when you purchase the doorbell).
-If this is the case, you probably threw away the diode with the old button.
+Many electronic chimes require a diode across the doorbell button terminals (which is supplied when you purchase the doorbell).
+This is because these chimes need power from the button to the chime to continue longer than a brief button push, which is what the diode does... store and then release a little bit of power for a longer period of time to activate the chime mechanism.
+This is why the longer button push activates the chime, while a brief touch of the doorbell button does not.

 I don't know for sure if these diodes are "universal" across manufacturers, so take the cover of your doorbell and do a little brand-specific research to be sure you get the correct diode.